techidaily/site-youtube-zero/source/_posts/ical-techniques-for-rapid-deletion-of-comments-for-2024.md

 ![YouTube Settings](https://images.wondershare.com/filmora/article-images/two-ways-settings-youtube-channel.jpg)

 1. YouTube will direct you to the Settings page of your account.
 Choose Advanced Settings from the list on your left.
-You can also access it from[here](https://www.youtube.com/account%5Fadvanced).
+You can also access it from [here](https://www.youtube.com/account%5Fadvanced).

 ![YouTube Advanced  Settings](https://images.wondershare.com/filmora/article-images/youtube-advanced-settings.jpg)